Paraguay TV: Paraguay TV (2013-present)

 On August 28, 2013, after the passing of a new government decree which modified an article in the decree that created TV Pública Paraguay, the network changed its name to Paraguay TV.
 The new name sought to strengthen the name Paraguay across all state media outlets.
 Paraguay TV also sought to strengthen its public image by being the only HD channel in Paraguay at the time.
 In October, the channel unveiled its new corporate campaign: Los ojos de un país (the eyes of a country).

 Paraguay TV's signal was cut from November 28, 2013, to the morning of November 29, 2013, due to intense rain in Asunción, and water leaks in the station's headquarters.

 In January 2014, Larissa Giménez Guillén became the new director of the channel.
 She had prior experience in the United States at Telemundo and Univisión and, in Paraguay, on Channel 13.
 Guillén pledge to expand the network's reach by means of partnerships between public and private companies.
 Anticipating moves from the private sector to launch an all-news channel, Paraguay TV started offering an eight-hour morning news block from 5:30am to 1:30pm in March 2014.
 During the visit of the Paraguayan president to Japan, a cultural exchange agreement was signed in Tokyo on June 25, 2014.
 In September 2014, it added Explosión MMA TV, with mixed martial arts fights.
+On November 11, 2014, it signed an agreement with TUVES Paraguay, whose service was branded as Personal TV.

 The Japanese government donated a package of educational programs to Paraguay TV in May 2015.
 From June 10 that year, the channel was made available on Claro TV, at a national scale.

 On October 9, 2015, Paraguay TV aired a livestock auction after the main news.
 Guillén had connections to the rural sector, justifying such a broadcast.